 The iPad, MacBook, and Apple Watch.
 Whether or not you’re an Apple fan, the popularity of these devices is undeniable.
 This is undoubtedly owed to Apple’s excellent hardware build quality, as well as the devices’ sleek modern aesthetics, its minimalist style, and highly functional software.
 Of course, Apple’s reputation for delivering “fashionable” tech doesn’t hurt.

-Nonetheless, the venerable iPhone still enjoys royal status in the world of smart tech.
-If you’ve just have to have iOS (and aren’t the type to wait in line to pay in-store prices on launch day), then you’re not out of luck.
-Seasonal cheap deals and new product rollouts offer a lot of chances to score some deep discounts on your cell phone.
-To keep you up to date with the latest offers, promo codes, and cell phone plans, we’ve curated an up-to-date list of the best iPhone deals and cheap iPhone options for June 2019.
+Nonetheless, the venerable iPhone still enjoys royal status in the world of smart tech — even with today’s Google Pixel 4 event.
+If you just have to have iOS (and aren’t the type to wait in line to pay in-store prices on launch day), then you’re not out of luck.
+Seasonal cheap deals and the new iPhone 11 offer a lot of chances to score some deep discounts on your cell phone.
+To keep you up to date with the latest offers, promo codes, and cell phone plans, we’ve curated an up-to-date list of the best iPhone deals.

 iPhone 6 deals

 The iPhone 6 was one of the most popular phones ever made (as well as one of our all-time favorites), so it’s no surprise to find it still on the market today despite being released in 2014 — a year that feels like a long time ago in the high-speed world of iPhone release cycles.
 Its 2015 successor, the fantastic iPhone 6S, also proved immensely successful, with record-breaking launch sales.
 This iPhone was a huge advancement after the iPhone 5 and iPhone 4, making it a revolutionary piece of technology that is still relevant today.